A Framework for Computing Greedy Clique Cover: Introduction

 \begin{mybox}{ECC} \textbf{Input:} An undirected graph $G=(V,E)$, and a nonnegative integer $k$.

 \textbf{Output:} If exists, a set of at most $k$ cliques of $G$ such that every edge of $G$ is contained in at least one of the cliques in the set; otherwise 'no'. \end{mybox}

 \emph{ECC} is fixed-parameter tractable with respect to parameter $k$ \cite{gramm2006data}.
 Using polynomial time data reduction rules, \cite{gramm2006data} have shown a kernel with $2^k$ vertices, and a search tree algorithm with time bound double exponential in $k$.
-Unless the polynomial hierarchy collapses, no polynomial kernel exists for \emph{ECC} \cite{cygan2014clique}.
-Moreover, double exponential dependence on $k$ is necessary, assuming the exponential time hypothesis \cite{cygan2016known}.
+Unless the polynomial hierarchy collapses, no polynomial kernel exists for \emph{ECC}.
+Moreover, double exponential dependence on $k$ is necessary, assuming the exponential time hypothesis.

+The FPT results are substantially extended and included in a different article, see \url{http://arxiv.org/abs/2208.12438}.
+This article will be updated to contain the greedy results.

 In general, $k$ (clique cover size) is large [\cite{alon1986covering}, \cite{erdos1966representation}, \cite{frieze1995covering}, \cite{gyarfas1990simple}, \cite{pullman1983clique}, \cite{roberts1985applications}], specially for sparse graphs.
-The results on lower bound of $k$, and the results of \cite{cygan2014clique} and \cite{cygan2016known} imply limited scope of designing tractable FPT algorithms with $k$ as only parameter.
+The results on lower bound of $k$, and the results of non-existence of polynomial kernel for \emph{ECC} with respect to clique cover size imply limited scope of designing tractable FPT algorithms with $k$ as only parameter.
 Therefore, it is worthy exploring different structural parameters of graph, such as degeneracy (a sparsity measure of graph), as additional parameters along with $k$.

-We follow the definitions of degeneracy by \cite{eppstein2013listing}.
-Degeneracy of a graph $G=(V,E)$ is the smallest value $d$ such that every non-empty subgraph of $G$ contains a vertex of degree at most $d$ \cite{lick1970k}.
-Equivalently, $d$ is the minimum value for which $G$ has an orientation as a directed acyclic graph in which all vertices have out-degree at most $d$ \cite{chrobak1991planar}. \emph{Degeneracy ordering} of $G$ is an ordering of vertices in $V$ such that each vertex has at most $d$ neighbors that come later in the ordering.
+\emph{Degeneracy} of a graph $G=(V,E)$ is the smallest value $d$ such that every nonempty subgraph of $G$ contains a vertex that has at most $d$ adjacent vertices in the subgraph. \emph{Degeneracy ordering} of $G$ is an ordering of vertices in $V$ such that each vertex has at most $d$ neighbors that come later in the ordering.
 Degeneracy ordering is computable in linear time \cite{matula1983smallest}.

-\emph{Degeneracy} is within a constant factors of other popular sparsity measures of graph such as arboricity [\cite{gabow1992forests}, \cite{kowalik2006approximation}] and thickness \cite{dean1991thickness}, and is also at most equal to the treewidth \cite{robertson1984graph} of graph; however, a graph may have bounded degeneracy, but unbounded treewidth, for example, grid graphs.
-Degeneracy is also known as the k-core number \cite{batagelj2003m}, width \cite{freuder1982sufficient}, linkage \cite{kirousis1996linkage}, and is equivalent to the coloring number \cite{erdHos1966chromatic}.
+\emph{Degeneracy} is within a constant factors of other popular sparsity measures of graph such as arboricity \cite{chiba1985arboricity} and thickness \cite{dean1991thickness}, and is also at most equal to the treewidth \cite{robertson1984graph} of graph; however, a graph may have bounded degeneracy, but unbounded treewidth, for example, grid graphs.
+Degeneracy is also known as the $d$-core number \cite{seidman1983network}, width \cite{freuder1982sufficient}, linkage \cite{kirousis1996linkage}, and is equivalent to the coloring number \cite{erdHos1966chromatic}.

 Throughout the paper we use following notations.
 For a graph $G= (V,E)$, $n = |V|$ is the number of vertices, $m = |E|$ is the number of edges, $N(x)$ denote the set of neighbours of a vertex $x \in V$, $\Delta$ is maximum degree of the vertices, and $d$ is the degeneracy of $G$.
 Let $u_1, u_2, ..., u_n$ be a degeneracy ordering of $V$. $N_d(u_i)$ denotes neighbours of $u_i$ that follow $u_i$ in the degeneracy order of $V$, i.e., $N_d(u_i) = N(u_i) \cap \{u_{i+1}, ..., u_n\}$.
 The definition of fixed-parameter tractability encompasses more general cases such as when $p$ is a vector of nonnegative integers.
 Let \emph{ECC-d} be the variant of the parameterized decision problem \emph{ECC} that considers degeneracy of $G$ explicitly as parameter along with $k$.
 Suppressing factors polynomial in input size, we express time bound of an FPT algorithm with $O^{*}(f(p))$.